himanshurajput776482/Customer-Service-Requests-Analysis-Python_Project/README.md

 * Whether the average response time across complaint types is similar or not (overall)
 * Are the type of complaint or service requested and location related?

+Whether the average response time across complaint types is similar or not (overall) Are the type of complaint or service requested and location related?